-Balmeanach Wind Farm Limited (the Applicant) proposes to construct and operate a wind farm comprising of nine wind turbines and associated infrastructure known as Balmeanach Wind Farm (the 'Proposed Development') in the northwest of the Isle of Skye.
-The site is located approximately 3km to the southwest of Edinbane and 8km to the east of Dunvegan.
-The location of the site is shown on Supplementary Environmental Information (SEI) Figure 8.5.1.
+Balmeanach Wind Farm Limited and Ben Sca Wind Farm Limited (the Applicants) propose to construct and operate two adjacent wind farms comprising 17 wind turbines and associated infrastructure known as Balmeanach Wind Farm and Ben Sca Redesign Wind Farm (the 'Proposed Developments') in the north west of the Isle of Skye.
+The sites are located approximately 3km to the southwest of Edinbane and 8km to the east of Dunvegan.
+The locations of the sites are shown on Supplementary Environmental Information (SEI) Figure V5.1.

-Following responses from consultees (The Highland Council (THC), NatureScot, Scottish Environment Protection Agency (SEPA) and Royal Society for the Protection of Birds (RSPB)) recommending that additional peat habitat restoration be proposed, the Outline Habitat Management Plan (OHMP) submitted with the application for the Proposed Development as part of the 2023 EIA Report (EIA Technical Appendix 8.5) has been updated.
-This SEI TA is the updated and consolidated OHMP proposed in relation to the revised layout of the Proposed Development.
+Following responses from consultees (The Highland Council (THC), NatureScot, Scottish Environment Protection Agency (SEPA) and Royal Society for the Protection of Birds (RSPB)) recommending that additional peat habitat restoration be proposed, the Outline Habitat Management Plans (OHMPs) submitted with the EIA Reports for both Proposed Developments have been updated.